saorisakaue/Genotype-dimensionality-reduction/README.md

 To find finest-scale population substructures, we applied a series of dimensionality reduction methods to large-scale genotype data of Japanese and also worldwide populations.
 We will introduce the python-based source code for replicating our results.

 ## Publication
-**Our paper is coming soon!**
+**Our paper is out!**

-Sakaue S *et al.* Dimensionality reduction reveals fine-scale structure in the Japanese population with consequences for polygenic risk prediction. *Nature Communications.* In Press.
+Sakaue S *et al.* [Dimensionality reduction reveals fine-scale structure in the Japanese population with consequences for polygenic risk prediction.](https://www.nature.com/articles/s41467-020-15194-z) *Nature Communications.* 2020

 ## Requirements